convictional/convictional-blog/_posts/2019-10-17-ecommerce-executive-series-elio-tremonti-founder-of-respawn-digital-former-vp-of-ecommerce-of-staples-canada.md

 ![Elio Tremonti - Convictional](/assets/images/elio-headshot.jpeg)

-Convictional frequently speaks to ecommerce executives to share their hard-fought learning and experiences in executing their ecommerce strategies.
+Convictional frequently speaks with ecommerce executives to learn about their hard-fought successes and experiences in executing large-scale ecommerce strategies.

 Today, I had the pleasure of sitting down with a Canadian ecommerce leader and pioneer, [Elio Tremonti](https://www.linkedin.com/in/elio-tremonti-6a910916/).
 Elio brings over twenty years of retail experience to this discussion.
 In our conversation, we discuss how he led one of Canada’s largest online and omni-channel retailers and built an online dropship program that grew to $100 million in annual revenue.